diku-dk/futhark-pldi26/artifact/README.md

 ```

 This produces `results/fig14-<timestamp>.{md,tex,pdf}` reproducing Fig. 14.
 View the results with `bat results/fig14-<timestamp>.md`.
-See the
+See the [Step-by-Step
-[Step-by-Step Instructions](#step-by-step-instructions) below for GPU variants,
+Instructions](#step-by-step-instructions) below for AMD GPU, no GPU
-running without a GPU, Dafny verification, and further details.
+benchmarking, Dafny verification, and further details.

 ---